biodatlab/icip-challenge-2022/README.md

-# Parasitic Egg Detection and Classification in Microscopic Images: ICIP 2022 Challenge
+# Multitask learning via pseudo-label generation and ensemble prediction for parasitic egg cell detection: IEEE ICIP Challenge 2022

-This repository hosts scripts for [ICIP 2022 challenge](https://2022.ieeeicip.org/challenges/) for parasitic egg detection from [Biomedical and Data Lab at Mahidol University, Thailand](https://biodatlab.github.io/).
+This repository hosts scripts for [ICIP 2022 challenge](https://2022.ieeeicip.org/challenges/) for parasitic egg detection and classification in Microscopic images from [Biomedical and Data Lab at Mahidol University, Thailand](https://biodatlab.github.io/).
 You can see the challenge website [here](https://icip2022challenge.piclab.ai/).
 Our technique applies mulitask learning with pseudo mask generation which outperform single task model.
 Moreover, we use continuous training using ensembling technique with pseudo label generation to achieve the best-performing model (rank 3 on the test leaderboard).
 The details of the technique are discussed in our paper _"Multitask learning via pseudo-label generation and ensemble prediction for parasitic egg cell detection: IEEE ICIP Challenge 2022"_
-(on arXiv, to release at the conference).
+(to release at the [ICIP conference 2022](https://2022.ieeeicip.org/)).

 ![Proposed technique](/images/diagram.png)